 How do you distinguish your products or services from the competition?
 How you do this could decide how successful you are in your business.
 Almost everything is commoditized now.
 No matter what you do, there are probably 100 other people doing the same thing.
-So differentiation is more important now than ever before because they have more choices.
+So differentiation is more important now than ever before because there are more choices in the marketplace than ever before.
 In today’s world, it takes more than price, product and placement (The 3 P’s).
 Something has to make them choose you versus your competitor.

 We live in an over communicated society.
 There is so much noise out there.
 It is estimated we are exposed to over 3,000 messages every day.
 Radio, television, billboards, newspapers, and magazines all want our attention.
 Then add all the online media and advertising on top of that, and you can see it’s easy to get lost in the mix to the point nobody even knows you exist.

 To break through the noise, something has to fire an emotional trigger in your prospective client that creates the emotional connection that is essential for you to do business with them.
 How you differentiate your business could be a key component in creating that emotional connection.

 What is your target market’s perception of you and your business?

 Think about how your target market views you in relation to your competition.
 Can you can clearly articulate how you are different?
 Sometimes your prospect’s reluctance to work with you is simply a matter of them not yet being clear on what you do and what makes you better or different from your competitor.
 You must have the ability to communicate this to your target market.